-- ٧. A minimum of ten percent (10%) of long-term bicycle parking spaces must have access to outlets for charging electric bicycles. - Alternative compliance.
-The provisions of this Section 9.2.6.C.4 may be modified by special permit to accommodate alternative technologies and methods for providing bicycle parking so long as the Special Permit Granting Authority makes a finding that the alternative bicycle parking provides equal or greater benefits to bicycle users.

-5. Parking Access.
+- ii.
+To provide security, long-term bicycle parking must be either in a locked room or in an area that is enclosed by a fence that is a minimum eight (8) feet high, with a locked gate. - iii.
+All required long-term bicycle parking spaces must be designed to provide continuous shelter from the elements. - When twenty (20) or more long-term bicycle parking spaces are provided, a minimum of ten percent (10%) of the spaces must be at least three (3) feet by eight (8) feet in size. - v.
+A minimum of ten percent (10%) of long-term bicycle parking spaces must have access to outlets for charging electric bicycles. - i.
+Alternative compliance.
+The provisions of this Section 9.2.6.C.4 may be modified by special permit to accommodate alternative technologies and methods for providing bicycle parking so long as the Special Permit Granting Authority makes a finding that the alternative bicycle parking provides equal or greater benefits to bicycle users. - 5.
+Parking Access. - a.

-- a.
 Vehicular access to parking lots and structures along the primary front lot line is prohibited when vehicular access along another lot line is available. - b.
 Shared use of vehicular parking lots, by multiple uses and/or developments on multiple parcels, is permitted. - c.
 If the entrance to a parking area is along the primary front lot line, the width of the entrance may be no more than 40% of the front elevation along the primary front lot line.

-6. Curb Cuts and Driveways.
+- 6. Curb Cuts and Driveways. - a.

-- a.
 Curb cuts are prohibited along the primary front lot line when vehicular access along another lot line is available.
-Notwithstanding the foregoing, a curb cut along a primary front lot line on a corner lot is permitted if the Commissioner of Public Works, or their designee, determines: - A one-way vehicular access along the primary front lot line and a one-way vehicular access along the secondary front lot line that improves safety and traffic flow.
+Notwithstanding the foregoing, a curb cut along a primary front lot line on a corner lot is permitted if the Commissioner of Public Works, or their designee, determines: - i.
+A one-way vehicular access along the primary front lot line and a one-way vehicular access along the secondary front lot line improves safety and traffic flow. - b.

-- b.
 Each lot is limited to one curb cut per street frontage. - c.
 The maximum width of a driveway for vehicular access to parking lots and structures is as follows: